 If permission for recording is granted by the instructor (or via Accessibility Services), it is intended for the individual student's own study purposes and does not include permission to "publish" them in any way.
 It is forbidden for a student to publish an instructor's notes to a website or sell them in any other form without formal permission.

-Weekly Schedule (dates will be edited based on section)
+Weekly Schedule (EXAMPLE)